Rush Limbaugh, the one and only Excellence in Broadcasting Network on Friday.

 I know.

-Isn't it amazing how that I've had we had a story here last we had a caller describe what Thanksgiving is like at at his house.
+Isn't it amazing how that I've had we had a story here last we had a caller describe what Thanksgiving is like at his house.

-It'll come to me as I as I as I think about it, because you've you have jogged that memory.
+It'll come to me as I, as I, as I think about it, because you've, you have jogged that memory.

-Well, look, I I appreciate your call.
+Well look, I appreciate your call.

 You've made my day, Susan.